-WOCI has several collaborative components in partnership with Georgia Tech's Women's Resource Center and other higher education and community partners.
+WOCI has several campus components as well as city-wide collaborative components in partnership with Georgia Tech's Women's Resource Center and other higher education and community partners.

-Under WOCI, the hope is that an eco-system of strategic partners committed to the advancement of women, as well as addressing disparities at the intersection of race and gender, can be established throughout the greater Atlanta area.
+Under WOCI, the hope is that an eco-system of strategic partners committed to the advancement and uplift of women, recognition of the contributions of women of color, and addressing disparities at the intersection of race and gender, can be established throughout the greater Atlanta area.

 - In 2019, conversely, Black and Latinx women are 3.2% and 3.5%, respectively, of Georgia Tech’s undergraduate population and 2.1% and 2%, respectively, of the graduate student population.
 These same groups represent 8.2% and 9%, respectively, of undergraduate women matriculating at the Atlanta campus and via studies abroad and 6.7% and 6.5% of graduate women matriculating.

 These numbers reflect a major opportunity to enhance the excellence of Georgia Tech's talent pool through targeted initiatives aim to support, recruit, and retain ethnically, racially, and cognitively diverse cohorts.